David Gus Bell

 - Born August 27, 1951 in Pittsburgh, PA USA

 "Might be the top player in the league.
 He plays every day... just write his name in the lineup.
 A top clutch hitter." - Brooks Robinson

 Third baseman Buddy Bell played eighteen years in the majors, winning six Gold Gloves and making the All-Star team five times but never making it to the postseason.
 Following his playing days, he was a big league manager for several different teams.

-In addition to his father, Bell's sons David Bell and Mike Bell played in the majors.
+In addition to his father, Bell's sons, David and Mike, played in the majors.
 Mike's son, Luke Bell, was drafted in 2019.
 Rico Carty, Frank Robinson, and Leo Cardenas played with both Gus and Buddy Bell.
 Barry Larkin and Norm Charlton played with both Mike and Buddy.
 Eight players played with both Buddy and David Bell.

 - 1972 Topps All-Star Rookie Team

 - 5-time AL All-Star (1973, 1980-1982 & 1984)

 - 6-time AL Gold Glove Winner (1979-1984)

 - AL Silver Slugger Award Winner (1984)

 - AL At Bats Leader (1979)